k3jph/k3jph.github.io/_posts/2019/2019-06-15-understanding-radioactive-exposure.md

 Like a lot of people, I've been watching the [HBO](https://www.hbo.com/) miniseries, _Chernobyl_:

-<blockquote class="embedly-card" data-card-key="66f8489580e04fc4a88a724eb5058bb3" data-card-branding="0" data-card-type="article-full"><h4><a href="https://www.hbo.com/chernobyl">Chernobyl: Official Website for the Miniseries | HBO</a></h4><p>The official website for Chernobyl, the Emmy and Golden Globe winning miniseries on HBO.
+<blockquote class="embedly-card" data-card-key="66f8489580e04fc4a88a724eb5058bb3" data-card-branding="0" data-card-type="article-full"><p class="h4"><a href="https://www.hbo.com/chernobyl">Chernobyl: Official Website for the Miniseries | HBO</a></p><p>The official website for Chernobyl, the Emmy and Golden Globe winning miniseries on HBO.
 Discover schedule information, behind the scenes exclusives, podcast information and more.</p></blockquote>
 <script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

 In fact, I subscribed to HBO for this, rather than _Game of Thrones_,